ashmitahaldar/tp/docs/UserGuide.md

 * Make changes and press enter again to confirm edits

 Example:
-* `edit 7`
+* `edit 3`

-The command line will autofill the contact in index 7 as shown below
+The command line will autofill the person in index 3 as shown below without changing actual data

 ![Edit](images/Edit.png)